Georgian wine PDO

 • Aromas: pear, apple, citrus blossom, and almond

-Kotekhi wines are approachable and versatile - structured enough for pairing, fresh enough for casual drinking.
+Kotekhi wines are defined by ease and versatility - structured enough for food, light enough for everyday enjoyment.

 Production rules